Ramathipadi I: Legacy

 In present-day Cambodia, Ramathipadi I is an important figure for the Cham community in Cambodia, as he suggests a long relationship between Cham and Khmer, although many people are not aware of it.

 Historiography

 The life of Ramathipadi I is primarily known through three different contemporary sources: Royal Chronicles of Cambodia, diaries of Dutch merchants, and reports of French missionaries.

 Royal Chronicles of Cambodia from 1594 to 1677 were edited and published by Mak Phoeun in 1981 with the support of the Ecole française d'Extrême-Orient, but historians such as Michael Vickery or Sok Khin have criticized their accuracy.
+The Cambodian Royal Chronicles "denounces the country's Muslim monarch, the only one in Cambodian history, for giving Islamic Cham and Malay mandarins more power than the Khmer" fearing "the Khmer nation will disappear".

-For the period that includes the reign of Ramathipadi I, there are also Dutch sources, all based on reports by Dutch East Indies Company officials, though these have a gap concerning Cambodia caused by the temporary abandoning of trade with Cambodia following the 1643 massacre and failed punitive expedition of 1644.
+There are also Dutch sources, all based on reports by Dutch East Indies Company officials, describing the "strange events" that took place in Cambodia between 1635 and 1644, at the time of Ramathipadi's accession to the throne.
+These Dutch sources have a gap concerning Cambodia caused by the temporary abandoning of trade with Cambodia following the 1643 massacre and failed punitive expedition of 1644, after which the Dutch East Indies Company restored its counter under the direction of Hendrick Indijck.

 French missionaries mentioned Ramathipadi I and his conversion to Islam in their reports own from 1682 to 1685.